 Shortlist unveiled for ‘Journalists, Whistleblowers and Defenders of the Right to Information’ award

-The shortlist for the inaugural GUE/NGL Award for ‘Journalists, Whistleblowers and Defenders of the Right to Information’ has been unveiled.
+The shortlist for the second annual GUE/NGL Award for ‘Journalists, Whistleblowers and Defenders of the Right to Information’ has been unveiled.

 The nominees are:

-The winner will receive 5000 euros for his/her work.
+He/she will also receive 5000 euros for their work.

 You can find out more about the award and the jury here.